microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/approvalitem-cancel.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Cancel is used for cancelling the approval item, this endpoint would be triggered by the owner of the approval item.
+Cancel the approval item.
+This endpoint would be triggered by the owner of the approval item.

 ## Permissions